 The name provided to the TYPENAME parameter must be exactly the layer name reported by OGR, in particular with its namespace prefix when its exists.
-Note: starting with GDAL 1.10, several type names can be provided and separated by comma.
+Note: several type names can be provided and separated by comma.

 It is also possible to specify the name of an XML file whose content matches the following syntax (the <OGRWFSDataSource> element must be the first bytes of the file):

 Note: the URL must be XML-escaped, for example the & character must be written as &

 At the first opening, the content of the result of the GetCapabilities request will be appended to the file, so that it can be cached for later openings of the dataset.
 The same applies for the DescribeFeatureType request issued to discover the field definition of each layer.

 The service description file has the following additional elements as